The Wheal Kitty workshops

 When I was young

 Operation Minecap changed the culture of childhood play in St Agnes.
 The culture of crawling, climbing and running through mine sites came to a close.
 The geographer Tim Edensor has written about the social use of industrial ruins in the north of England and central Scotland in his volume Industrial Ruins: Space, Aesthetics and Materiality (2005).
 He points out the possibilities that derelict space has for play, leisure and transgression from social norms.
-It is clear that the nostalgia for the post-industrial wild (including my own nostalgia for childhood freedom) is linked to a desire for access to less regulated space; a place to make one’s own.
-I’m still (just about) with the urban explorers on this largely unfulfilled need in contemporary British society: the need to explore one’s surroundings with a modicum of freedom, and the freedom to transgress (Garrett 2013).
+It is clear that the nostalgia for the post-industrial wild (including my own nostalgia for childhood freedom) is linked to a desire for access to less regulated space; a place to make one’s own: the need to explore one’s surroundings with a modicum of freedom, and the freedom to transgress (Garrett 2013).
 Watch the vandalism scene from This is England (2006).

-But one day – with creaking knees – I will want to sit on a bench and watch the world go by (I’m almost at that stage in my life now).
-The benches in St Agnes are placed with civic kindness for the aged, weary and infirm as well as those who enjoy sea-gazing.
+But, the benches in St Agnes are placed with civic kindness for the aged, weary and infirm as well as those who enjoy sea-gazing.
 The needs of the ageing population in the UK should be considered where access to heritage and tourism are concerned (particularly given the high levels of loneliness experienced by the elderly).
 You won’t find company inside a house on your own.

 So I envisage the future of heritage and tourist sites as being more, not less, comfortable and safe.
 But the wilder industrial remnants within urban and peri-urban landscape are facing terminal extinction.
 The spaces that will appeal to the young, the boistrous and the brave.
 With the increasing privatisation of public space. the gentrification of urban neighbourhoods and a risk adverse culture the opportunities for younger people to partake in physical exploration are limited.
 To fill the gap we now order adrenalin experiences and adventure gift vouchers online.
 Zorb, Go Ape in the woods, paintball, learn survival skills, and kayak white-water rapids to reclaim your sense and experience of the outdoors.
 No longer left to our own devices, exploration and ‘risky’ games have been commodified by the leisure industry.